Galaxy Zoo: Volunteers

 As of July 2017, 60 scientific papers have been published as a direct result of Galaxy Zoo and hundreds of thousands of volunteers.
 In previous studies though, it was found that data produced by volunteers was more likely to contain bias or mistakes.
 However Chris Lintott says that crowdsourced results are reliable, as proven by the fact that they are being used and published in peer-reviewed science papers.
 Indeed, other scientists have questioned crowdsourcing and crowdsourced studies.
 Steven Bamford, a Galaxy Zoo research scientist, stated: "As a professional researcher you take pride in the work that you do.
 And the idea that anybody off the street could come and do something better sounds threatening but also implausible."
 David Anderson, the founder of BOINC, stated: [For many sceptical scientists] "There's this idea that they're giving up control somehow, and that their importance would be diminished".
 The continuing goodwill of citizen scientists is also questioned.
 Chris Lintott stated: "Rather than letting anyone pitch for volunteers, we'd like to be a place where people can come and expect a certain level of commitment".

 A conference was held between 10–12 July 2017 at St. Catherine's College, Oxford, to recognise the tenth anniversary of the start of Galaxy Zoo in July 2007.
 Co-founder Chris Lintott stated: "What started as a small project has been completely transformed by the enthusiasm and efforts of the volunteers...
 It has had a real impact on our understanding of galaxy evolution."
 125 million galaxy classifications resulting in 60 peer reviewed academic papers from at least 15 different projects have been made since July 2007.
 Discoveries include: Hanny's Voorwerp, Green pea galaxies and more recently objects known as 'Yellow Balls'.
 On the conference Twitter feed, #GZ10, it states that 10 of the 60 papers have over 100 citations [within the Astrophysics Data System] in 10 years.
 Karen Masters, an astrophysicist at Portsmouth University and project scientist for GZ stated: "We're genuinely asking for help with something we cannot do ourselves and the results have made a big contribution to the field."
 As a result of GZ's success, the citizen science web portal Zooniverse was started, which has since hosted a 100 projects.

 Retired projects

 Galaxy Zoo 1

-The original Galaxy Zoo consisted 100,000 galaxies imaged by the Sloan Digital Sky Survey.
+The original Galaxy Zoo consisted of 100,000 galaxies imaged by the Sloan Digital Sky Survey.
 With so many galaxies, it had been assumed that it would take years for visitors to the site to work through them all, but within 24 hours of launch, the website was receiving almost 70,000 classifications an hour.
 In the end, more than 50 million classifications were received by the project during its first year, contributed by more than 150,000 people.
 This was started in July 2007 and retired in 2009.